ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ##### Hardware-implemented protocols
 Two physically connected computers control the flow of bits on the **wire** between the two **network interface cards**.
 ###### Congestion-control protocols
-Control the rate at which packets aree transmitted between sender and receiver.
+Control the rate at which packets are transmitted between sender and receiver.
 ###### Router protocols
 Determine a packet's path from source to destination.
 ##### Request a Web page

 1. Your computer send a connection request message to the Web server and wait for a replay.
-1. The Web server reveice your request and return a connection reply message.
+1. The Web server receive your request and return a connection reply message.
-1. Knowing that it's okay to request the Web document by the reply message, your comupter proceeds to send the name of the Web page it wants to fetch in a **GET** message.
+1. Knowing that it's okay to request the Web document by the reply message, your computer proceeds to send the name of the Web page it wants to fetch in a **GET** message.
 1. The Web server returns the Web page (file) to your computer.

 > *A **protocol** defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.*